 Although the rules may seem confusing to non-Muslims, they are quite simple.
 Ramadan and the sawm provide a great opportunity for Muslims to immerse themselves in their faith, with many choosing to recite the Holy Qur’an from start to finish.

-Before sunrise, Muslims begin the day with a morning meal known as suhoor which is finished before fajr.
-Once dawn has broken, Muslims who are fasting must not eat, drink, smoke, swear or engage in sexual activity.
+Before sunrise, Muslims begin the day with a morning meal known as Suhoor, which is finished before fajr.
+Once dawn has broken, Muslims who are fasting must not eat, drink, smoke, swear or engage in sexual activity – these are basically the list of activities that you can’t do in Ramadan.

-This means that some provisions should be taken during the course of the day as, due to the lack of food and water, Muslims may feel low on energy throughout the day.
-Because of this, it is better for those fasting to reduce their daily activities where possible as this is a time for reflection and to be thankful for all that we have.
-If you have engaged in sexual activity before fasting then you must not be in janaba, which is a state of impurity after sex – the full-body cleansing ritual of ghusl must be completed before the morning prayers.
+Due to the lack of food and water, Muslims may feel low on energy throughout the day.
+Because of this, it is better for those fasting to reduce their daily activities where possible, as this is a time for reflection and to be thankful for all that we have.
+If you have engaged in sexual activity before fasting, then you must not be in janaba, which is a state of impurity after sex – the full-body cleansing ritual of ghusl must be completed before the morning prayers.
 Women who have completed their menstrual cycle must also perform ghusl before taking part in the morning prayers.

 Children are not expected to fast, although some families encourage them (especially older children) to fast for some of the days or for part of the day to ready themselves for what is expected of them in adulthood.
 For Ramadan, those who have gone through puberty (post-pubescent) are expected to observe the fast.

-Traditionally, the fast is broken by eating dates after sunset before the evening iftar meal.
-Once the sun has set on the day, Muslims can once again engage in all the activities they have been abstaining from (eating, drinking etc.).
+Traditionally, the fast is broken by eating dates after sunset before the evening Iftar meal.
+Once the sun has set on the day and Ramadan restrictions are lifted, Muslims can once again engage in all the activities they have been abstaining from (eating, drinking, etc.).

 What Can You Do During Ramadan?